ssec/polar2grid/py/polar2grid/doc/source/dev_guide.rst

 Data files and navigation files must have the same shape.
 It is also assumed that all data files have 1 pair of navigation files (latitude and longitude).
-Frontends should be called once per 'kind of band', where all bands for a specific kind share the same navigation data.
+Frontends should be called once per set of navigation sharing files.
+If it is desired or more efficient to break these navigation sets into smaller sets this is up to the glue script and must be made possible by the frontend.

 The pieces of information in the metadata dictionary are listed below.
 All the information is required unless stated otherwise.
 A data type of 'constant' means the value is a constant in the ``polar2grid.core.constants`` module.
 Metadata 'key (data type): description':

- - ``sat`` (constant): Satellite name or identifier, lowercase (ex. npp, aqua, terra)
+ - ``sat`` (constant): Satellite name or identifier (ex.
+SAT_NPP, SAT_AQUA, SAT_TERRA)
- - ``instrument`` (constant): Instrument name on the satellite, lowercase (ex. viirs, modis, etc)
+ - ``instrument`` (constant): Instrument name on the satellite (ex.
+INST_VIIRS, INST_MODIS, etc)
- - ``kind`` (constant): The kind of the band of data, lowercase.
-For example, VIIRS has 'i' bands, 'm' bands, and 'dnb'.
  - ``start_time`` (datetime object): First scanline measurement time for the entire swath
  - ``fbf_lat`` (str): Filename of the binary latitude file
  - ``fbf_lon`` (str): Filename of the binary longitude file